 In order to collect from insurance for any property damage and/or bodily injuries sustained in a hit and run accident, it is important to report the collision to your own insurance company as soon after the accident as possible.
 You will most likely file a police report immediately following the accident, but if they are not available, make sure to write down as much information and documentation on the accident as possible, including eyewitness accounts.

 Reimbursement for costs associated with a hit and run usually comes from your own car insurance if they other driver fled the scene.
 Your car insurance policy most likely includes uninsured/underinsured motorist coverage which is designed to kick in when the other driver fails to provide insurance for a variety of reasons, including a hit and run.

 In cases where your uninsured/underinsured motorist coverage does not cover the bills associated with getting your car repaired and recovering from your injuries, there may be other avenues to explore in order to find the necessary compensation.
 For instance, you may work with the police in an attempt to identify the car and its owner (sometimes hit and run accidents involved borrowed or stolen cars).
 If the owner of the car can be found, they may, truthfully or falsely, state that they were not the one driving it at the time of the accident.
 If you can identify the driver, you may be able to file a civil lawsuit against them to recover compensation, as well as press criminal charges.

 Legal Assistance for New Mexico Victims

 Every hit and run accident is unique and has a number of circumstances that should be considered when attempting to find sufficient compensation.
 It can feel overwhelming to try to recover and put your life back together while knowing that the person who caused the accident is not being held responsible.
-At Revo Smith Law, we guide victims of hit and runs through the process of recovery by helping them find sources of just compensation.
+At Revo Law, we guide victims of hit and runs through the process of recovery by helping them find sources of just compensation.
 Call us today at (505) 293-8888 or contact us online.